-POLS 6700 Directed Study in Political Science

-Directed readings in selected areas of political science with regular conferences between instructor and students.

-POLS 6810 Special Topics in Political Science 3-0-3 POLS 6820 Special Topics in U. S. Government and Politics 3-0-3 POLS 6830 Special Topics in Comparative Politics 3-0-3 POLS 6840 Special Topics in International Politics 3-0-3 POLS 6850 Special Topics in Political Theory 3-0-3 POLS 6860 Special Topics in Public Administration 3-0-3
+POLS 6700 Directed Study in Political Science 3-0- 3 I readings in selected areas of political science with regular cor or and students. nferences between POLS 6810 Special Topics in Political Science 3-0- 3 POLS 6820 Special Topics in U. S. Government and Politics 3-0- 3 POLS 6830 Special Topics in Comparative Politics 3-0- 3 POLS 6840 Special Topics in International Politics 3-0- 3 POLS 6850 Special Topics in Political Theory 3-0- 3 POLS 6860 Special Topics in Public Administration 3-0-3 DSAC+ DSACHOL UCA

-PSYC: PSYCHOLOGY

-PSYC 5400 Abnormal Psychology 3-0-3 Prerequisite: Open to graduate students from any major.
-The national students from any major. ture and etiology of the various forms of behavior disorder, mental deficiency, and o other deviations.
+PSYC 5400 Abnormal Psychology

+Open to graduate students from any major.
+The nature and etiology of the various forms of behavior disorder, mental deficiency, and other deviations.
 Critical evaluation of current theories.

-PSYC 5500 Statistical Methods in Psychology 3-0-3 Prerequisite: Open to graduate students from any major.
-Univaria iate and bivariate statistical methods for research in the behavioral sciences.
-PSYC 5700 Rehabilitation Psychology 3-0-3 The course focuses on biological, personality, cognitive, and soci- al effects of disabilities on adult development.
-Emphasis is placed on sensory and n and the roles played by vocational rehabilitation programs, ind ependent living initiatives, and the community integration movement on rehability - tions of theory, research, and program implementation on rehabili tation outcomes are made.
-PSYC 5800 Industrial/Organizational Psychology 3-0-3 Prerequisite: Open to graduate students from any major.
-Theory of psychological principles to industrial and organizational setting - PSYC 6100 Physiological Psychology 3-0-3 An introduction to neurosciense and physiological correlates of - vided.
-Emphasis is on central nervous system structure and funct ion as related to behavioral and psychological processes.
-PSYC 6500 Special Topics 1-0-1 to 3-0-3 Prerequisite: Approval of advisor and instructor.
-PSYC 7000 Methods In School Psychology 2-1-2 Prerequisite: Admission to Graduate Program in the Department designed to introduce the student to the modern role functions chologists.
-Historical, current, and future status of psychologica schools will be explored.
+PSYC 5500 Statistical Methods in Psychology

+Open to graduate students from any major.
+Univariate and bivariate statistical methods for research in the behavioral sciences.

+PSYC 5700 Rehabilitation Psychology

+The course focuses on biological, personality, cognitive, and social effects of disabilities on adult development.
+Emphasis is placed on sensory and motor disabilities and the roles played by vocational rehabilitation programs, independent living initiatives, and the community integration movement on rehabilitation.
+Implications of theory, research, and program implementation on rehabilitation outcomes are made.

+PSYC 5800 Industrial/Organizational Psychology

+Open to graduate students from any major.
+Theory and application of psychological principles to industrial and organizational settings.

+PSYC 6100 Physiological Psychology

+An introduction to neurosciense and physiological correlates of behavior is provided.
+Emphasis is on central nervous system structure and function as related to behavioral and psychological processes.

+PSYC 6500 Special Topics

+Prerequisite: Approval of advisor and instructor.

+PSYC 7000 Methods In School Psychology

+Prerequisite: Admission to Graduate Program in the Department.
+The course is designed to introduce the student to the modern role functions of school psychologists.
+Historical, current, and future status of psychological services in the schools will be explored.
 Professional, legal, and ethical issues will be presented for discussion.

-PSYC 7010 Learning and Assessment 3-0-3 Prerequisite: RSCH 7100.
-This course assists the inservice ed administrator, coach, curriculum supervisor, etc.) to understand l sessment as they apply in educational settings. learning and asogy.
-A combination of lectures and supervised practical experiences on conducting psychological evaluations.
-Primary emphasis on the administration, scoring and interpretation of traditional and process oriented intellectual measures.
-Additional training on clinical interview and report writing skills as well as functional mastering of selected psychometric instruments.
+PSYC 7010 Learning and Assessment

+Prerequisite: RSCH 7100.
+This course assists the inservice educator (teacher, administrator, coach, curriculum supervisor, etc.) to understand learning and assessment as they apply in educational settings.
-Prerequisite: Admission to Clinical/Counseling Psychology or School Psychol-

-Prerequisite: Admission to Clinical/Counseling Psychology or School Psychol-